prodzpod/BetterMoonPillars/README.md

 * Minimum radius for moon pillars. (for Focused Convergence)

 By default, moon elevators will be unlocked from the start.
 Completing a pillar will reward you with a choice between 2 greens and a lunar.

+## Changelog
+- 1.0.1: Removed R2API dependency (it wasnt using it)
+- 1.0.0: Initial Commit